hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation_1.md

 1. What is the project's license?
 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
-There may be different licenses on specific files, but the project will have a main license. <br> The project's [license](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/develop/LICENSE) is the Apache License, Version 2.0.
-The DuckDuckGo logos and marks used in the project are actually licensed separately under the CCBY-NC-ND 4.0.
+There may be different licenses on specific files, but the project will have a main license. <br> The project's [license](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/develop/LICENSE) is the **Apache License, Version 2.0**.
+The DuckDuckGo logos and marks used in the project are actually licensed separately under the **CCBY-NC-ND 4.0**.

 ---

 ### Code Base

-1. What is the primary programming language in the project? <br> Javascript is the main programming language, with a sprinkle of CSS also used.
+1. What is the primary programming language in the project? <br> **Javascript** is the main programming language, with a sprinkle of **CSS** also used.

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?
-Are there instructions for how to download, build, and install? <br> Node.js
+Are there instructions for how to download, build, and install? <br>
+The `CONTRIBUTING` document contains [a section](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/develop/CONTRIBUTING.md#development) with basic instructions on building, developing, and testing.
+The project uses a [**Node.js**](https://nodejs.org/) development environment, and scripts for these actions are run using [npm](https://www.npmjs.com/).

-1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries? <br> Dependencies in package.json
+1. Does the project depend on external additional software modules such as database, graphics, web development, or other libraries? <br>
+The dependencies of the project are listed in the [package.json](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/develop/package.json#L61) file.
+Notable development specific library dependencies are [Selenium](https://www.selenium.dev/) and [Grunt](https://gruntjs.com/).

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>
 Scripts and shared folder, not sure how they interact.